-TEACHING ABOUT CONTROVERSIAL ISSUES
+CONTROVERSIAL ISSUES

-The Board of Education recognizes its broad responsibility for providing for a course of study in the schools that is appropriate to the readiness of the students in the district.
-The Board also recognizes that within the broad parameters of curriculum, a teacher must be free to engage the classroom in discussion and debate in order to stimulate the exchange of ideas and critical thinking.
-The goal is for students to learn to disagree respectfully and discuss and examine issues rationally, objectively and thoroughly, to enable students to draw informed conclusions, and function productively and with civility in our democratic society.
+The Board of Education recognizes their broad responsibility for providing for a course of study in the schools that is appropriate to the age and ability of the students in the district.
+The Board also recognizes that within the broad parameters of curriculum, a teacher must be free to engage the classroom discussion and debate in order to stimulate the exchange of ideas and critical thinking.